jano006/todo_application/README.md

 - **Spring Data JPA** - Provides an easy way to integrate with a relational database.
 - **H2 Database** (for testing) / **MySQL** - Used to store and retrieve todo items.
 - **Maven** - For project management and dependency management.
+- **Docker & Docker Compose** - Used to containerize the application and manage multi-container setups including the MySQL database.

 ## Features
 - **Create, Read, Update, Delete (CRUD) Operations**: Manage todo items with standard CRUD operations.